-This domain covers a podiatric surgeon's responsibility and commitment to the health and well-being of individual patients and society through professional and ethical practice in the Australian healthcare system and relevant legal framework, high personal standards of behaviour, maintenance of personal health and accountability to the profession and society.
-It also addresses the podiatric surgeon's responsibility for ensuring that patient confidentiality and privacy is maintained at all times, while recognising the potential role as a patient advocate.
+This domain covers a podiatrist's responsibility and commitment to the health and well-being of individual patients and society through professional and ethical practice in the Australian healthcare system and relevant legal framework, high personal standards of behaviour, maintenance of personal health and accountability to the profession and society.
+It also addresses the podiatrist's responsibility for ensuring that patient confidentiality and privacy is maintained at all times, while recognising their potential role as a patient advocate.

-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: 2.1 Practice podiatric surgery in an ethical and professional manner, consistent with relevant legislative and regulatory requirements a.
-Comply with legal, regulatory and professional responsibilities and guidelines relating to: all relevant State/Territory and commonwealth legislation, all codes, standards and guidelines issued by the Podiatry Board of Australia, including the Code of Conduct, safe and effective surgical practice, including infection prevention and control procedures, in the perioperative settings, relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care, safe and effective use of pharmaceutical products, restrictions on importing and/or exporting and using medicines and medical devices as regulated by the Therapeutic Goods Administration, and data privacy and the ownership, storage, retention and destruction of patient records and other practice documents and reporting obligations. b.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: 2.1 Practice podiatry in an ethical and professional manner, consistent with Comply with legal, regulatory and professional requirements, responsibilities and guidelines, including but not limited to: relevant legislative and all relevant commonwealth and state/territory legislation, regulatory requirements all relevant codes, standards and guidelines issued by the Podiatry Board of Australia, including the Code of Conduct, relevant National Safety and Quality Standards published by the Australian Commission on Safety and Quality in Health Care, safe and effective use of pharmaceutical products, restrictions on importing and/or exporting and using medicines and medical devices as regulated by the Therapeutic Goods Administration, data privacy and the ownership, storage, retention and destruction of patient records and other practice documents and reporting obligations. b.
 Respect patient confidentiality, privacy and dignity.
 Provide accurate information to patients and their families/carers about their care and implement appropriate methods for obtaining informed consent. d.
-Warn patients and their families/carers of the magnitude and likelihood of a material risk inherent in any proposed podiatric treatment or care, and any risk mitigation strategies that may be engaged. e.
-Apply knowledge and understanding of the Australian healthcare, disability and aged care systems to practice. f.
-Apply the basic principles underpinning bioethics within podiatric surgery and recognise and respond appropriately to ethical issues encountered in practice. g.
-Exercise appropriate levels of autonomy and professional judgement. h.
+Warn patients and their families/carers of the magnitude and likelihood of a material risk inherent in any proposed podiatric treatment or care, and any risk mitigation strategies that may be engaged.
+Manage personal mental and physical health to ensure the podiatrist is able to practice safely at all times, including recognising the impact of stress and fatigue on physical and mental health. f.
+Apply knowledge and understanding of the Australian healthcare, disability and aged care systems to practice. g.
+Apply the basic principles underpinning bioethics within podiatry and recognise and respond appropriately to ethical issues encountered in practice. h.
+Exercise appropriate levels of autonomy and professional judgement.
 Identify and manage own conflicts of interest including personal, professional and financial interests.